AndersDeath/diary2/000-current.md

 # 31 July - Monday - Yerevan - 305 day of immigration

 This day is also not so easy.
-I can definitely say that Ksusha inspire me
+I can definitely say that Ksusha inspire me to do much more things.